juev/awesome-stars/README.md

 ## TypeScript

+- [Sh4yy/cloudflare-email](https://github.com/Sh4yy/cloudflare-email) – This is a simple proxy server that can be used for sending free transactional emails through Cloudflare workers.
 - [hocus-dev/hocus](https://github.com/hocus-dev/hocus) – 🪄 Spin up ready-to-code, disposable dev environments on your own servers.
 Self-hosted alternative to Gitpod and Github Codespaces.
 - [vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync)
 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits) – A CLI that writes your git commit messages for you with AI